-Factors to consider Tips to gather the correct information Does the behavior fit the Ask questions or use inquiry statements such as:
+Factors to consider Tips to gather the correct information Is the behavior directed toward Ask questions or use inquiry statements such as:

-Determine the frequency of the The past year Ask questions such as: behavior How often does the behavior occur?
+The past year Ask questions such as: frequency of the behavior How often does the behavior occur?
 Did the customer's behavior cause a serious injury in the past year that required medical attention?
 If so, when did it happen and what type of medical attention was received.
 When was the last time this behavior happened?